HaochenH/dService/README.md

+# dService by DAfinity
-# A UW Information School Capstone Project
+### A UW Information School Capstone Project
-# DAfinity / dService

-# dService

-**Navigate Your Data Science Journey with dService**

 dService is an innovative platform designed to empower international students interested in data science with personalized insights and detailed information about U.S. Data Science Master's programs.